GlazKrovi/PumlPlaner/HOW_TO.md

-# Publish to nugget
+# Publish to nuget

-dotnet pack -c Release
+Into PumlPlanerCli/ run `dotnet pack`